PsycheFoundation/psyche/psyche-book/src/enduser/create-run.md

     --wallet-private-key-path [JSON_PRIVATE_KEY_PATH]
 ```

-To distribute collateral to users, we need to periodically top-up the run's treasury so that points earned by users during compute can then be claimed against the treasury.
+To distribute collateral to users, you must periodically top up the run’s treasury so that points earned during computation can be claimed.

 ```sh
 psyche-solana-client treasurer-top-up-rewards \